bcgov/ols-geocoder/address-data-pipeline.md

 # Geocoder Data Integration Process (Proposed)
 The Geocoder Data Integration Process takes road data from GeoBC and address data from various authoritative sources across BC and produces a reference road network and reference list of addresses in a form and file location that is easily consumable by the OLS-Geocoder.

+## The new process

 Here are the major stages of the new process: